 One hint emerging from the study is that the cortex, or outer brain layer, is thicker than average among these ‘Super agers’.
 The rate their brains change at is also slower than the average older person.
 One particular brain cell called a ‘von Economo neuron’ is also more common among this group.

 There is still more to know about these different in brain changes with age, and what lifestyle changes people can do to put themselves in the ‘Super ager’ group while lowering the risk of dementia.

 To explore this further, register for the IFA 14th Global Conference on Ageing where world-renowned experts in the field of cognitive reserve will share the latest research.
 Until then, connect with global cognitive reserve leaders from the IFA Expert Centre.

-Prof. Reshma A. Merchant Head of Division Geriatric Medicine, University Medicine Cluster
+Prof. Reshma A. Merchant Head Div of Geriatric Medicine, Dept of Medicine

 Dr. Mike Martin Managing Director and Professor for Gerontopsychology and Gerontology

 Dr. Mike Martin is professor for the Psychology of Aging and for Gerontology at University of Zurich.

 Dr. Waldemar is a professor and chairman of the Danish Dementia Research Centre at the University of Copenhagen.